flyntwp/flynt/docs/getting-started/component-assets.md

 ```

+With `Component::enqueueAssets` we are telling our component to look for any style or script file within the component folder and enqueue it.
+[You can read more in the Flynt Core plugin documentation](/add-link).

-In summary, the `PostSlider/functions.php` file now looks like the following:
+In summary, the `Components/PostSlider/functions.php` file now looks like the following:

 ```php
   <?php